5ubie/sway-configs/README.md

 	- A minimal, flat and mostly white scheme with subtle highlighting and transparency throughout
 	- Requires `swaylock-effects` for screen blur and clock
-		- Same config as `v2` but with lighter blur tint
 		- To use with `swaylock`, remove lines `1`-`14`
 - **`fluid-dark`** (Jan 2024)